 ESP IT continues to monitor and analyze Minnesota tech hiring trends, compensation, and benefits information in order to better serve our clients.
 The market insight in this infographic comes from our team of IT staffing experts, along with local and national research sources, including the Minnesota High Tech Association.
 If you have any questions or comments about our 2017 Tech Salary Guide, please contact us.

-Whether you are new to the world of business analysis or a seasoned veteran, you’ve probably discovered that the first step when starting a new project on a Scrum team is defining your role in relation to the product team, the developers, and the Scrum Master.
-In the agile scrum methodology, the BA is not a defined role, but often companies decide it will be most effective to include one on the team anyway.
-Because of the lack of definition around the role, as a Business Analyst Contractor, you can end up with a wide variance of responsibilities, which can set you up to fail or succeed.
-To set yourself up for success on your next Scrum project, we’ve identified these 5 simple steps:
+In Scrum methodology, the BA is not a defined role, but often companies decide it will be most effective to include one on their teams.
+Because of the lack of definition around the role, as a Business Analyst Contractor, you can end up with a wide variance of responsibilities.
+To set yourself up for success on your next Scrum project, ESP has identified these 5 simple steps: